KS3 Curriculum Guide

 How Parents Can Help

-Parents play an extremely important part in helping pupils to achieve their full potential.
-We would like to encourage parents to help in the following ways:
+Parents/carers play an extremely important part in helping pupils to achieve their full potential.
+We would like to encourage parents/carers to help in the following ways:

-Parents will be notified either by letter or telephone of any serious concern experienced by the department following a pupil’s progress and level of achievement.
+Parents/carers will be notified either by letter or telephone of any serious concerns experienced by the department following a pupil’s progress and level of achievement.
 Following such contact there will be an opportunity to discuss matters further in person.
-Should parents feel their son/daughter is not making progress, they should contact the subject teacher or the staff named below.
+Should parents/carers feel their son/daughter is not making progress, they should contact the subject teacher or the staff named below.

 Head of MFL - Tania Dickens